Verifying Webhooks

 Troubleshooting Verification Issues

-- Check the Hash Key: Ensure you’re using the correct webhook hash, not your public or private API key
+If you’re having trouble with webhook verification:- Check the Hash Key: Ensure you’re using the correct webhook hash, not your public or private API key

 - Check the Environment: Make sure you’re using sandbox hash for test webhooks and production hash for live webhooks